aid4nscud/friends-music-rec/README.md

 - Login/Register a User
 - User is presented with recommendations and can interact with them
-- User can search any song and recommend it
+- User can search any song and recommend it. ---- (COMPLETED)